 Trying to do more than you currently can set you up for failure.
 Be honest about how much time your more experienced workers have.
 You are free to set guidelines for your mentoring program in terms of the time and depth of interaction.

 Once you have a good idea of what you hope to gain, you’ll be in a much better position to craft a program that’s set up for success from the start.
 Another idea you may want to consider is viewing your mentoring program as “versions” or “generations.”
 Assign a time limit for each cycle.
 Say, 6 weeks.
 After the conclusion of that cycle, reassess.
 In the next cycle make small changes to move you closer to your ideal mentoring program.

 Living Pono is dedicated to communicating business management concepts with Hawaiian values.
-Founded by Kevin May, an established and successful leader, and mentor, Living Pono is your destination to learn about how to live your life righteously and how that can have positive effects on your career.
+Founded by Kevin May, an established and successful leader and mentor, Living Pono is your destination to learn about how to live your life righteously and how that can have positive effects in your career.
 If you have any questions, please leave a comment below or contact us here.
 Also, join our mailing list below, so you can be alerted when a new article is released.

 Finally, consider following the Living Pono Podcast to listen to episodes about living righteously, business management concepts, and interviews with business leaders.